-BHP Billiton ran a fleet of forty Goninan built General Electric CM40-8M model locomotives up until July 2015 when the remaining in-service units were removed from mainline operations and stored.
+BHP Billiton ran a fleet of forty new and ALCo to General Electric CM40-8M rebuild model locomotives up until July 2015 when the remaining in-service units were removed from mainline operations and stored.

 Originally four units were built new by Goninan during 1988 at their Welshpool facility and were model CM39-8 with road numbers 5630 to 5633 while a further two units ordered by Goldsworthy Mining were model CM40-8 and numbered 5646 and 5647 and again built by Goninan during 1992.
-The remaining thirty four members are all CM40-8M being rebuilds of ALCo units with GE propulsion systems and are the result of Goninan rebuilding the original Mount Newman Mining AE Goodwin built Alco C636 and M636 locomotives with General Electric components above the frame, GE style body and radiator wing and a slightly modified 'Pilbara' cab between 1991 and 1995.
+The remaining thirty four members are all CM40-8M being rebuilds of ALCo units with GE propulsion systems and are the result of Goninan rebuilding the original Mount Newman Mining AE Goodwin and Comeng built ALCo C636 and MLW M636 locomotives with all new General Electric components above the frame, a GE style body and radiator wing and a slightly modified 'Pilbara' cab between 1991 and 1995.

-The CM39-8 units 5630 to 5633 were named after Greek Gods while the rest of the fleet were named after Pilbara locations or ports where the iron ore is shipped.
+The CM39-8 units 5630 to 5633 were named after Greek Gods while the rest of the fleet were named after Pilbara locations and ports where BHP Billiton's iron ore is shipped.

-For a complete name listing, rebuild data and serial / frame numbers check the BHP Locomotive Roster Page.
+For a complete name listing, rebuild data and serial / frame numbers check the BHP Power Roster Page.

 There are a number of differences between units including different fuel tank shapes being round or flat, dependent on whether being C or M series ALCo, bogies, horns, cab marker lights, etc.

 Some of these differences and the models have been covered in detail in Australian Model Railway Magazine - AMRM issue 208 February 1998 and AMRM issue 212 October 1998.

-Three units were built without drivers cabs in 1994 and designated model CM40-8ML (L for Locotrol) and numbered 5663,
+Three units were rebuilt without drivers cabs in 1994 and designated model CM40-8ML (L for Locotrol) and numbered 5663,

 5665, and another view of

 Instead of a cab, they had a cabinet where the Locotrol equipment was installed.
 These 3 units ended up having cabs retrofitted to increase flexibility as the Locotrol components reduced in size.
 The Locotrol cabinet off 5663 is at the Pilbara Railways Historical Society's museum at Dampier.

 BHP Billiton commissioned a new paint scheme which includes the new corporate logo and was designed by Steve Malpass Design, and is a mix of charcoal grey, silver and terracotta brown.

-In the end sixteen CM40-8M units were repainted into the bubble or 'Earth' livery.
+In the end only sixteen CM40-8M units were repainted into the bubble or 'Earth' livery.